DE Station Tabs

 Dover station is located downtown within walking distance of the business district, shops, restaurants, and the Children’s Museum.
 The Dover station is open 30 minutes prior to most scheduled Downeaster departures.

-Free and available on a first-come, first-served basis.
+Parking cost $.25 per hour and is available on a first-come, first-served basis.

 Quik-Trak Ticketing Hours